-The system automatically activates when you start your engine.
-The electronic stability control portion of the system is disabled when the transmission is in reverse (R) or, on some models, if you press and hold the stability control button for more than five seconds when you apply the brakes and the vehicle is at a stop.
-You can switch off the traction control portion of the system independently.
-See Using Traction Control (page 141).
+The system automatically activates when you start your vehicle.
+The AdvanceTrac with RSC system cannot be completely turned off, but the electronic stability control and roll stability control portions of the system are disabled when the transmission is in position R. You can turn off the traction control portion of the system independently.
+See Using Traction Control (page 121).